minetest-mapserver/mapserver/doc/mapobjectdb.md

 # Mapobject-Database

-The mapobject database is for all the mapobjects (POI, Shops, etc) Per default it is initialized as a sqlite3 database in `mapserver.sqlite3`
+The mapobject database is for all the mapobjects (POI, Shops, etc) Per default it is initialized as a sqlite3 database in `mapserver.sqlite`

 If you want to store your mapobjects in a proper database or need performance at scale you can configure a postgresql server in your `world.mt`: